aschuhardt/log.c/README.md

 ## License
 This library is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.

+## Modifications from original by rxi
+I removed file paths from the log entries for the sake of de-cluttering the console.
+I've noted this in each of the source files. - Addison Schuhardt